Sikkimese Bhutia language: Script

-History of written Sikkimese
+History of written form

 Sikkimese belongs to the Sino-Tibetan language family, and more specifically, is classified as a Tibetic language, descending from Old Tibetan.
 For most of the language's existence Sikkimese was an oral language, and it was not until 1975 when Sikkim became a part of India that a written language was developed.
 Until this point, Classical Tibetan was the primary mode for writing.
 After Indian statehood, Sikkimese was one of the many minority languages in the region to be taught in schools over the next few years.
 As a result of this, a written language was developed, adopting a modified version of the Tibetan script.
 The first literary materials were school books translated from Tibetan, and in the following years original works would be authored, including novels, poetry, and plays.
-While the total number of Sikkimese authors number approximately 30, the language continues to be used in different media.
+While the total number of bhutia authors number approximately 30, the language continues to be used in different media.
 As of 2021, currently one active newspaper exists, with another paper that has plans to begin printing again.
 Moreover, in the last 2 decades multiple dictionaries have been published.
 Finally, the "Bhutia Language Website Development Committee" plans to launch an informational website about the language and peoples in the future.